jorisveldt/jorisveldt.github.io/_posts/2020-05-03-completed-the-credit-assignment-of-cs50.md

 author: Joris Veldt
 tags: [CS50, programming]
 ---
 I did it!
 Yesterday after dinner I started with the first week assignment of the [CS50 course](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/).
 Better known as the credit assignment.
 I spend the whole night and this morning and afternoon to solve this problem.
-And it feels damn good that I finally did it! :smile:
+And it feels damn good that I finally did it! 😃

 So the exercise was about Luhn's Algorithm.
 This algorithm lets you determine if a credit card number is (syntactically) valid with three (simple - ahum ahum) steps:
 1. Multiply every other digit by 2, starting with the number’s second-to-last digit, and then add those products’ digits together.